ADC

-The Quectel Pi H1 board includes three ADC interface pins, with a maximum input voltage of 1.8 V.
+The Quectel Pi H1 includes three ADC channels, with a maximum input voltage of 1.8 V.

 The system nodes corresponding to the ADC channels are as follows: